6-Days New York City Itinerary: the best traveler tips

 Museum of Jewish Heritage

-Just a few minutes' walk away, you can visit the Museum of Jewish Heritage, where you can get up close and personal with the history of the Holocaust.
+Just a few minutes' walk away, you can visit the Museum of Jewish Heritage, where you can learn about the history of the Holocaust.

-A tribute to the people who lived, died and survived, and a testimonial legacy as a lesson to learn from the tragedy.
+A tribute to the people who lived, died, and survived, and a legacy that serves as a lesson to learn from the tragedy.

-If you want to visit this museum, I advise you to choose your daily New York Pass, the cheapest and easiest way to have quick access to nearly 100 attractions in New York City.
+If you want to visit this museum, I recommend choosing a multi-day New York Pass, the cheapest and easiest way to get quick access to almost 100 attractions in New York City.

 Watch the sunset on your way to the Statue of Liberty

-From the museum, in Battery Park itself, you will find the pier where you can catch the ferry to the Statue of Liberty.
+From the museum, in Battery Park itself, you will find the pier where you can take the ferry to the Statue of Liberty.

-I recommend that you relax because an unforgettable two and a half hour cruise awaits you where you can photograph the best sunsets with the Manhattan skyline as a backdrop, as well as the Statue of Liberty, the undisputed symbol of New York City.
+I recommend you relax because an unforgettable two-and-a-half-hour cruise awaits you, where you can photograph the best sunsets with the Manhattan skyline as a backdrop, as well as the Statue of Liberty, the undisputed symbol of New York City.
 Is there a better way to end the day?

 Book a tour of the Statue of Liberty and Ellis Island